MatejDodevski909/-/README.md

 # Hello, I'm Matej 👋

-I’m a first-year Computer Science student at the Faculty of Computer Science and Engineering, pursuing a Bachelor’s degree in Computer Science.
+I’m a first-year Computer Science student at the Faculty of Computer Science and Engineering - Ss.
+Cyril and Methodius University, pursuing a Bachelor’s degree in Computer Science.

 I’m passionate about building projects with Arduino, exploring embedded systems, and learning how software and hardware come together.